Hattusili's Civil War: Aftermath

 After the war, Ḫattušili took the throne and Muršili was sent into exile. Ḫattušili initially feared that he would be viewed as an illegitimate usurper and took careful measures to consolidate his position.
 Domestically, he offered justifications to his subjects and promised lenience towards Muršili's former supporters.
 In later royal propaganda, Ḫattušili tried to downplay his actions as not having been a revolt but rather divine judgement by Ishtar.
 Internationally he sought recognition, especially from the club of great powers and eventually managed to gain this via signing the Egyptian–Hittite peace treaty.
 Remarkably, the Hittite copy of this treaty included provisions that would require the Egyptians to intervene on behalf of Ḫattušili if he were ever dethroned.

 Muršili's ultimate fate is unknown.
 He was initially granted the fiefdom of Nuhašše in Syria, from which he attempted to maintain his claim to the Hittite throne.
 After Ḫattušili discovered these attempts, Muršili fled to Egypt. Ḫattušili requested his extradition, prompting an exchange of harshly worded letters with Ramesses II, who denied all knowledge of Muršili's whereabouts.
 Although the evidence is sparse and its interpretation highly uncertain, a later rule of Tarḫuntašša named Hartapu may have been Muršili's son.

-Benteshina, a descendant of Aziru, was placed back on the throne of Amirru.
+Benteshina, a descendant of Aziru, was placed back on the throne of Amurru.
 He was an important intelligence source for Hattusili and an important early vassal supporter of his rule, after the war.
 Amurru was also an important buffer against an invasion through Syria into Hatti.

 Muršili's brother Kurunta would eventually go on to claim the throne by force in a similar manner to Ḫattušili did, around 1228 BC, then from Ḫattušili's own direct descendant.